muskumallik/profileComparision/README.md

 # profileComparision
-Basically Compares Custom Profile in Salesforce and Downloads Each profile in Excel sheet
+Basically Compares  Profile in Salesforce and Downloads Each profile in Excel sheet